SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Reference for real-world experiments

 We do not report quantitative metrics for the real-world dataset as obtaining true ground truth is challenging in such environments.
-Instead, we provide an approximation which we refer to as ``Reference'' in the figures.
+Instead, we provide an approximation that we refer to as ``Reference'' in figures.
 To create this reference, we collected additional smoke-free RGB images of the same scenes in a separate drone flight.
-We then performed the following steps: (1) reconstructed the smoke-free scene using 3DGS, (2) obtained the camera poses of smoke-filled and smoke-free image sets in the same coordinate frame, and (3) rendered novel views of the smoke-free reconstruction using the camera poses from the smoke-filled sequence.
-These reference images serve as an approximate benchmark, though they are not perfect ground truth since the poses are noisy and environmental conditions may have changed between captures.
+We then: (1) reconstructed the smoke-free scene using 3DGS, (2) obtained the camera poses of smoke-filled and smoke-free image sets in the same coordinate frame, and (3) rendered novel views of the smoke-free reconstruction using the camera poses from the smoke-filled sequence.
+These reference images serve as an approximate benchmark, though they are not perfect ground truth as the poses are noisy and environmental conditions may have changed between captures.